 All-modality independent call is a fantastic motivator for pushing yourself during your first year.
 Conversely, doing month after month of just plain films can crush your motivation, and having an attending to read out with at all hours of the night will remove all of that inspirational anxiety.

 If your program doesn’t have independent call, you’re going to need to find internal motivation.
+Going through scrollable unknown cases like CaseStacks can be helpful to both prepare for call as well as to simulate call.
 You don’t want to wait for dedicated Core Exam prep to really sit down and try to learn radiology for the first time.
 You also don’t want to feel like the first time you’re really able to “make the call” for tough cases is when you have no choice as an attending.
-That’s the fastest way to spend your first few years out hedging things for no reason and being generally unhelpful.
+That’s the fastest way to spend your first few years in practice hedging things for no reason and being generally unhelpful.
 A developing surgeon doesn’t go straight from retracting to operating alone; there is an extended period of graded responsibility.
 Many programs are offering less and less of this, which places the burden of personal growth squarely on the resident’s shoulders.

 Transitioning to becoming a radiologist is an unusual situation.
 During your internship, you likely found yourself getting more and more confident in your ability to provide clinical care.
 In many cases, you may have worked to some extent autonomously, especially at night.